rticommunity/rticonnextdds-examples/examples/routing_service/monitoring/c++11/README.md

 [resources/cmake/rticonnextdds-cmake-utils/cmake/Modules/ConnextDdsAddExample.cmake
 ](https://github.com/rticommunity/rticonnextdds-cmake-utils/blob/main/cmake/Modules/ConnextDdsAddExample.cmake).

-You will find the definition of connextdds_rtiddsgen_run, along with detailed documentation, in [resources/cmake/ConnextDdsCodegen.cmake](../../../../resources/cmake/ConnextDdsCodegen.cmake).
+You will find the definition of `connextdds_rtiddsgen_run`, along with detailed documentation, in [resources/cmake/ConnextDdsCodegen.cmake](../../../../resources/cmake/ConnextDdsCodegen.cmake).

-For a more comprehensive example on how to build an RTI Connext DDS application using CMake, please refer to the [hello_world](../../../connext_dds/build_systems/cmake/) example, which includes a comprehensive CMakeLists.txt script with all the steps and instructions described in detail.
+For a more comprehensive example on how to build an RTI Connext DDS application using CMake, please refer to the [hello_world](../../../connext_dds/build_systems/cmake/) example, which includes a comprehensive `CMakeLists.txt` script with all the steps and instructions described in detail.